atomisthq/docs/docs/tutorials/index.md

 Completing the [Getting Started][getting-started] steps so that Atomist Bot is in your Slack team and connected to your GitHub account is a prerequisite for the tutorials.

-The tutorials are laid out so that the first three ensure that you are set up for writing and publishing Rug scripts.
+The tutorials are organized so that the first few ensure that you are set up for writing and publishing Rug scripts.

 [getting-started]: /getting-started